telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 ### columns.filterable.itemTemplate `Function`

-Allows customization on the logic that renderes the checkboxes when using checkbox filtering.
+Allows customization on the logic that renders the checkboxes when using checkbox filtering.

 #### Example - provide custom DataSource for the FilterMultiCheck filtering.
      <div id="grid"></div>